jdisho/TinyNetworking/README.md

 ## 👨🏻‍💻 Usage

 ### 📦 Resouce
-Resouce is the code part of TinyNetworking and is generic over the result type.
+Resouce is the core part of TinyNetworking and is generic over the result type.

 Resource has five properties: